What should I do if I've been hacked?

-If the account authorizes any third-party programs or apps (e.g., Facebook and Twitter), make sure they don't have rights that you haven't given permission for.
+If the account authorizes any third-party programs or apps (e.g., Facebook and Twitter), make sure they don't have rights you have not granted.
 Our best advice is to delete any app you are unfamiliar with or do not remember installing.

 Let your other contacts know about the hack

 If your e-mail account or any account with contacts is hacked, let your contacts know.
 Hackers often gain access to other accounts by using affiliated accounts since people are not as suspicious of e-mails coming from someone they know.

 Verify past posts

 If your social network (e.g., Google+, Twitter, or Facebook) has been hacked, make sure there are no posts or messages that have been made on your behalf.
 Social network accounts are hacked to help spread spam, malware, and advertisements.

 New accounts setup